Madprofe55or/7-Wonders-Duel/README.md

 7. Player Choose State would close without choosing the player for the next age.
     Fix: Removed event handler for mouse click outside of the main area to pop state. (similar to the function that exists in card picker state, etc.)
+8. Theology token will now repeat turn if the player owns Theology Token and Builds Wonder.
+9. Fixed Bug where the player turn was not changing after building a progress Token.
+10. 2.
+Play Again?
+Crashed Program on click after civilian victory.-Now Fixed.
+Popping of state was not occuring correctly.

 CURRENT BUG LIST:

 1. Could build Statue of Zeus w/o papyrus or enough coins for trade - See #5 below
-2. Play Again?
-Crashed Program on click after civilian victory.
-3. Buildling Great Library (allowing building PT from discard) at end of age doesn't trigger PT picking until AFTER the new age is started and a starting player chosen.
+2. Buildling Great Library (allowing building PT from discard) at end of age doesn't trigger PT picking until AFTER the new age is started and a starting player chosen.
-4. Chamber of Commerce effect not happening
+3. Chamber of Commerce effect not happening
-5. General issue with being able to build cards that shouldn't be able to be built when there are multiple numbers of a resource needed and multiple trading flags active.
+4. General issue with being able to build cards that shouldn't be able to be built when there are multiple numbers of a resource needed and multiple trading flags active.
+5. When building a progress Token from the discarded Tokens it is overwriting the first token that was built if it exists.
+6. Two of the same kind of progress Tokens was shown in the beginner game state.
+Thought this was fixed need to look into.